NOTz00m/pixel-blackjack/README.md

 # Pixel Blackjack

-A complete pixelated blackjack game built with Godot 4.5.
+A pixelated blackjack game built with Godot 4.5.

 ### Standard Blackjack
 - Beat the dealer by getting closer to 21 without going over